Menu

 The World Expo in Osaka, Japan – April 13 – Oct 13, 2025

-The World Expo is a twice-a-decade major global event, and Osaka is expected to draw 28 million people.
+The World Expo is a twice-a-decade global event, and Osaka is billed to draw 28 million people.
 The Expo will bring together 160 countries at 8 total venues including outdoor amphitheaters, parks, concert stages, and exhibition halls.

 Learn more about the USA Pavilion from this presentation (PDF) delivered by Anthony Pahigian, Senior Advisor, International Expositions, U.S. Department of State at the NAJAS 2024 Annual Meeting: